rgamevfx/ComfyUI-RGnodes/README.md

 ### 🎞️ Mask Range Doctor

   Turn mask sequences on or off with white (1.0) or black (0.0).
 Simple comma , and dash - range syntax to define range

-### 🎞️ VACE Clip Doctor
+### 🎞️ VACE Clip Doctor - fix frames, edit video in specific frame ranges

-  Edit both image and mask sequences simultaneously.
-Set image frames to grey (RGB 127,127,127) and mask frames to white (1.0) or black (0.0).
+  Specify the frame range to fill frames for VACE (Solid grey image, solid white mask).
 Uses the same comma , and dash - range syntax for precise frame control.
 Perfect for fine-tuning VACE preprocessing workflows.

 ### 🎞️ VACE Video Splice - for transitions, clip extensions, and edits (mix any video or image input)